-You also need to research 529 plans, as some plans are better than others.
-In some cases, it’s even better to forego a state tax deduction and invest in another state’s 529 plan.
+You also need to research 529 plans, as some are better than others.
+Sometimes, it’s even better to forego a state tax deduction and invest in another state’s 529 plan.
 Please examine your state tax situation and the 529 plan carefully.
 See your fee-only, CERTIFIED FINANCIAL PLANNING™ professional, as you always should, if you have any questions.

 3. What if the beneficiary receives a scholarship?

 Congratulations, that’s every parent’s dream.
-You have a few options including a nice little bonus option that’s usually not available.
+You have a few options, including an excellent little bonus option that’s usually unavailable.

 First, you can change the beneficiary to any other family member of the current beneficiary.
-That could be a sibling, step-sibling, first cousin, aunt/uncle, parent, in-law, or grandparent.
+That could be a sibling, step-sibling, first cousin, aunt/uncle, parent, in-law, or grandparent, and most importantly, child (your grandchild).
 You can change the beneficiary even if there is no scholarship.

-You need to be careful; you will incur the 10% penalty on earnings.
-The distribution you take cannot be more than the amount of the scholarship for the calendar year.
+You must be careful; you will incur a 10% penalty on earnings.
+The distribution you take cannot be more than the scholarship amount for the calendar year.